jabirali/vim-tmux-yank/README.md

 # Vim Tmux Yank

-There exists a little known terminal escape code known as `OSC 52`, which lets terminal applications write to the clipboard.
-Interestingly, `tmux` supports this escape code if you `set -g set-clipboard on` in your `~/.tmux.conf`, in which case `tmux` can both intercept `OSC 52` codes from applications like `nvim`, and simultaneously forward these instructions to your terminal.
-If you use a terminal that supports this escape code, this provides a simple way to synchronize the clipboards in `nvim`, `tmux`, and your OS.
-This is a plugin for `vim` and `nvim` that makes this happen.
+This is a simple plugin for synchronizing the clipboards of `vim`/`nvim`, `tmux`, and a variety of operating systems, even over remote connections.
+It does so via a little known terminal escape code known as OSC 52.

 There are other ways to accomplish similar things; you can e.g. use `xclip`, `wl-copy`, `clip.exe`, `pbcopy`.
 However, this requires different utilities on different operating systems, and doesn't always work over `ssh`.
-Notably, many hosts disable `X11` forwarding for security reasons, many headless servers don't have `X11` or `xclip` installed, and Wayland or WSL users may not want an `X` servers just to get a clipboard working.
+Notably, many hosts disable `X11` forwarding for security reasons, many headless servers don't have `X11` or `xclip` installed, and Wayland or WSL users may not want an `X` server installed just so they can get basic clipboard functionality.
-`OSC 52`, in contrast, works transparently over `ssh` and across platforms.
+OSC 52, in contrast, works transparently over `ssh` and across platforms.

+# Quickstart

-This plugin assumes that you wish to synchronize your clipboards in `tmux`, `vim`/`nvim`, and your operating system, and that you only use `vim`/`nvim` inside `tmux`.
-You can then install it using a standard plugin manager like `vim-plug`:
+This plugin assumes you use `vim` or `nvim` inside of `tmux`, and wish to synchronize your clipboards in `tmux`, `vim`/`nvim`, and your operating system.
+You can install this plugin using a standard `vim` plugin manager like `vim-plug`:

 	Plug 'jabirali/vim-tmux-yank'

+Then enable OSC 52 on the `tmux` side, just add this to your `~/.tmux.conf`:

+	set -g set-clipboard on

+This is sufficient to integrate your `vim` and `tmux` clipboards.
+Some terminals like `alacritty` set your operating system clipboard by default when an OSC 52 code is intercepted, others like iTerm reportedly require you to enable this feature in the settings.
+If you now yank text in `vim` (try e.g. `Vy` or `yy`), the yanked text should be available from your `vim` clipboard, `tmux` clipboard, and operating system clipboard.
+It should automatically work over `ssh` too.

 # Acknowledgements